-It is important that you not judge the feelings, but realize that they are probably just an old feeling able to surface now that you are not using.
+It is essential that you not judge the feelings, but realize that they are probably just an old feeling able to surface now that you are not using.

-- Understand that your emotions will be “all over the map”
+- Understand that your feelings will be “all over the map.”

 Remember the Simple Categories of Emotions

-The feelings that you are experiencing will correspond to one these five categories:
+The feelings that you are experiencing will correspond to one of these five categories:

 - Bad – typically, guilty, jealous, envious, or other unpleasant feelings